 The situation does not differ from the situation of asylum seekers (see above Access to education).
 The situation of beneficiaries can be actually worse because the schools near the reception centres are more familiar with the challenges related to foreign pupils than other schools in the country.
-According to the data from the System of Educational Information as of 30 September 2016 there were 1,958 children in Polish schools, from families still subject to international protection proceedings or already granted protection.

 The main finding of the report from 2020 dealing with education of beneficiaries is that even though there are instruments stipulated by the law and designed for foreign children, such as additional Polish language classes, compensatory classes, preparatory classes and teachers’ assistants, due to insufficient funding their implementation is often inadequate.
 It turned out that the biggest shortcoming of the inclusion of refugee children in the education system is lack of trainings and methodological support for teachers who work with them.